craigfay/changelog/README.md

 ### July 24, 2019
 * [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are currently supported by all major browsers.
 The formal term for them is "Custom Properties".
 * Redis keys typically use "." or ":" for namespacing, e.g. `products.72.units_sold`, or `employees:17:salary`.
+* Redis can store many types of values, not just strings.
+Commands like `ADD` have many counterparts like `ZADD` that correspond to different value types.
 * To reset a remote git branch to a previous commit: `git reset --hard <commit-hash> && git push -f origin`
+* [git reflog](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog) is useful for seeing when references were updated in the local repo.
+It's often a good resource for rewriting git history.
+*